 3D Foam is an ethylene vinyl acetate material made specifically to create dimensional embroidery.
 You place the foam on the surface of your work piece, stitch through to perforate it, and finally tear away the excess from non-design areas.
 This leaves the foam under the thread of the design, raising it well above the ground.

-Though you can use fill stitching to cover 3D foam, it compresses the foam more than satin stitches for a shorter ‘crown’ to the design.
+Though you can use fill stitching to cover 3D embroidery foam, it compresses the foam more than satin stitches for a shorter ‘crown’ to the design.

-- Increase Coverage Density
+- Increase Stitch Density

 - Carefully Balance Stitch Angles

-- Pre-terminate your Columns
+- Pre-terminate Your Columns

-- Use foam-specific Underlay
+- Use Foam-Specific Underlay

 Here’s where we get into my particular technique; your mileage is highly likely to vary.

-Increase Density: I use around double the standard coverage density you would expect for standard flat embroidery.
+I use around double the standard coverage density you would expect for standard flat embroidery.
 For 40wt threads, that’s between .17mm and .25mm, or 1.7 and 2.5 points.
 This can vary somewhat depending on color contrast between your top-stitching thread and the color of the foam and how cleanly the particular foam perforates.
 Always try to match the color of the foam to the thread where possible to reduce how much it shows through your design; this can allow you to slightly reduce densities.

 If your satin stitch gets a bunched texture or thread breaks occur inside curves and corners, make the transition of the stitch angles into the corner more gradual, spacing out the inner points of the stitch angles as you turn.
 If you don’t mind some texture on the inside of your curves, you can use automated stitch shortening, so long as you check to make sure your inner edge has even coverage and enough density to perforate the foam.

-If you use angled points, the beginning and end of each shape taperers to a small stitch on a corner, so that every edge of the shape is on the full-density cutting edge of the top-stitching satin column.
+If you use angled points, the beginning and end of each shape tapers to a small stitch on a corner, so that every edge of the shape is on the full-density cutting edge of the top-stitching satin column.
 This can be easier to maintain than capped open ends, but tends to distort the shape due to pull and push distortion acting on the odd stitch angles required to maintain a cutting edge on all sides of the element.

-Use foam-specific Underlay: I don’t use underlay to pre-cut foam before top stitching due to the chance that edge underlay stitching can sometimes ‘peek’ out of the topstitching as the edges.
+I don’t use underlay to pre-cut foam before top stitching due to the chance that edge underlay stitching can sometimes ‘peek’ out of the top stitching as the edges.
 I travel through my design using long, manual zig-zag stitches, stopping to terminate strokes and attend to junctions between satin elements.